-Field Name Description
+Field Name Description There are no additional fields for MS Excel File, and XSD.
 Specifies the unique name of the environment.
 For example, EDW-Test.

-The following special characters are supported in an environment

-name:

-System Envir- onment Name - (hyphen)

-( (opening parenthesis)

-) (closing parenthesis)

-/ (slash)

-For more information on naming conventions, refer to the Best

-Practices section.

-System Envir- Specifies the type of the environment.

-onment Type For example, development, test, or production.

-Field Name Description Specifies the name of the data steward responsible for the envir- onment.
-For example, Jane Doe.
-Data Steward Users assigned with the Legacy Data Steward role appear as drop down options.
-You can assign this role to a user in the Resource Manager.
-To assign data steward, select a data steward from the drop down options Server Plat- Specifies the server platform of the environment. form For example, Windows.
+System Envir- onment Name The environment name supports - (hyphen), ((opening parenthesis),) (closing parenthesis), / (slash), # (), . (full stop), [] (left and right square brackets), ! (exclamation mark), + (plus), % (percentage), ~ (tilde), ; (semicolon), , (comma), = (equals sign), ^ (circumflex accent), and {} (left and right curly brackets) as special characters.
+For more information on naming conventions, refer to the Best Practices section.
+System Envir- Specifies the type of the environment. onment Type For example, development, test, or production.
+Server Plat- Specifies the server platform of the environment. form For example, Windows.
 Server OS Specifies the OS version of the environment's server.
 Version For example, Windows Server 2012 R2.
-File Man- Specifies the file management system (if the environment is a fileagement based source). Туре For example, MS Excel.
+File Man- Specifies the file management system (if the environment is a file- agement based source). Туре For example, MS Excel.
 File Location Specifies a file path (if the environment is a file-based source).
-THE LOCATION For example, C:\Users\Jane Doe\erwin\Mike - Target System Production Specifies the system name being associated with the environment as System Name the production system.
-System Nume For example, Enterprise Data Warehouse.
-Production Specifies the environment name being associated with the envir- Environment onment as the production environment.
+THE EGGGGGT For example, C:\Users\Jane Doe\erwin\Mike - Target System Production Specifies the system name being associated with the environment as System Name the production system.
+For example, Enterprise Data Warehouse.
+Production Specifies the environment name being associated with the envir- onment as the production environment.
 Name For example, EDW-PRD.
-Specifies the version label of the environment to track change history.
-Version Label For example, Alpha.
-VCISION LUDCI For more information on configuring version display, refer to the Con - figuring Version Display of the Environments topic.
-Specifies the overall data quality score of the environment.
-DQ Score For example, High (7-8).
-For more information on configuring DQ scores, refer to the Con -
+Version Label Specifies the version label of the environment to track change history.
+For example, Alpha.